Scientists experiment with reflection seismography in 1921.

 Seismic technologies have been responsible for discovering the world’s largest petroleum reserves, many containing billions of barrels of oil and trillions of cubic feet of natural gas.
 The exploration advancement came thanks to pioneering research led by Prof. John Clarence Karcher.

-The first reflection seismograph geologic section was measured during experiments near Oklahoma City and Ardmore in 1921.
+The first reflection seismograph geologic section was measured during experiments near Oklahoma City and Ardmore in the summer of 1921.

 Karcher, raised on a farm near Hennessey, received both electrical engineering and physics degrees from the University of Oklahoma in 1916.
 His early field tests of seismic technologies led to a small Oklahoma mountain range.

-“The Arbuckle Mountains of Oklahoma were selected for a pilot survey of the technique and equipment, because an entire geologic section from the Basal Permian to the basement mass of granite is exposed,” the OHS noted, adding that limited testing previously was done in June 1921 on the outskirts of Oklahoma City.
+“The Arbuckle Mountains of Oklahoma were selected for a pilot survey of the technique and equipment, because an entire geologic section from the Basal Permian to the basement mass of granite is exposed,” the OHS noted, adding that limited testing previously was done on June 4, 1921, on the outskirts of Oklahoma City.

 A monument commemorates an August 1921 test seismic waves.

-A monument on I-35 commemorates an August 1921 test resulting in the first successful measurement of a geologic section.
+A monument on I-35 commemorates 1921 experiments resulting in the first successful measurement of a geologic section.

 Funded by an Oklahoma City independent producer, Karcher, Haseman and Ohern formed the Geological Engineering Company.
 The experiments indicated that their seismograph could reveal subsurface structures capable of holding oil.